 Secondary: principal benefit is avoidance of road transport of the material and incremental reduction in any impacts elsewhere on the strategic road network in the county and beyond.

-No mitigation required, provided existing mitigation is effective and that use of the rail loading facility will not increase in scale or occur at different times of the day when new impacts might arise.
+None provided existing mitigation is effective and that use of the rail loading facility will not increase in scale or occur at different times of the day when new impacts might arise.

-M36 - Shapfell Quarry (Eden) - existing rail sidings - safeguarded
+M36 - Shapfell Quarry existing rail sidings - safeguarded